SvenBroeckling/phasesix-rulebook/published/gear_en.md

 * **Burst mode**: gives two dice in addition to the hit roll, cannot cause critical hits.
 * **Hand to Hand**: the weapon is used in close combat, can cause critical hits.

-In additional expansions or worlds, there may also be other attack modes with special rules.
+In additional extensions or worlds, there may also be other attack modes with special rules.

 ### Rules